w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 with the example used in the previous figures, there are 8 nomination intents of which only 7 will be kept.
-If the bags list stays semi-sorted (i.e. no accounts call the `putInFrontOf` and `rebag` extrinsics), the nomination of the node with 8 DOT in the 3rd bag will not be considered while that of the preceding node with 5 DOT will.
+If the bags list stays semi-sorted (i.e. no accounts call the `putInFrontOf` and `rebag` extrinsics), the nomination of the node with 8 DOT in the 3rd bag will not be considered while that of the preceding node with 5 DOT will be.
 Nomination of the node with 8 DOT will be kept only if it will put itself in front of the one with 5 DOT.
 Note how the nomination of the node with 19 DOT in the 3rd bag will be considered regardless of changing its position inside the bag.